ridahforlife/android-/README.md

-# code to be edited soon
+# code to be uploaded soon